 I’m a proponent of intermittent fasting because I believe in its health benefits, but I’ve not always been that way.

-When I first started out as a fitness professional, I used to believe that breakfast is the most important meal of the day.
+When I first started out as a fitness professional, I used to believe that breakfast was the most important meal of the day.
 Like many other well-meaning fitness pros, I preached the message of “eat breakfast like a king, lunch like a prince and dinner like a pauper”.
 It was the dietary philosophy I believed and lived.

 Just like our brain needs, 7-8 hours of sleep, almost every organ in our body needs 12-14 hours of downtown, to repair, reset and rejuvenate.